In true fashion of the era, Victorian scandals were as prim as they were preposterous.

 Her reign nearly ended before it began thanks to an accusation.
-No doubt a ploy to discredit Sir John Conroy, Victoria made veiled accusations targeting a lady-in-waiting who’d recently presented a swollen abdomen. . . and had been most recently traveling alone with the manipulative comptroller.
+No doubt a ploy to discredit Sir John Conroy, Victoria made veiled accusations targeting a lady-in-waiting who’d recently presented a swollen abdomen. . . and had been most recently traveling alone with the manipulative controller.

 Adamant of her purity, Lady Flora Hastings humbled herself to the court’s suspicions and, to her great humiliation, submitted to an examination by the royal doctor.

 Her diagnosis of liver disease proved Lady Hastings was, in fact, not with child.
 Further, it confirmed to Queen Victoria’s adversaries that she still was one.

 The “baby” scandal wasn’t the only plot that backfired. . .

 The Chicken Dance

 He called her “that nasty little swine,” with good reason.

 In regards to her ballet, choreographer Marius Petipa could appreciate —perhaps even admire— Mathilde Kschessinskaya.
 She was Prima Ballerina of the Imperial Ballet.
 It was a title no Romanov could secure on her behalf.
 And, it seemed, no one could strip her of.